 - giving access is likely to prejudice one or more enforcement related activities conducted by an enforcement body.

 Where your request for access is accepted, we will provide you with access to your personal information in a manner, as requested by you, providing it is reasonable to do so.

 Your request for correction will be dealt with within 30 days, or such longer period as agreed by you.
 If we deny your request, we will provide you with a written notice detailing reasons for the refusal and the process for making a complaint about the refusal to grant your request.

-We will accept your request for correction of your credit related personal information where we are satisfied that it is inaccurate, out-of-date, incomplete, irrelevant or misleading.
+We will accept your request for correction of your credit information where we are satisfied that it is inaccurate, out-of-date, incomplete, irrelevant or misleading.

 We may charge a fee for providing information depending on the scope of information required and the resources involved.
 This fee will reflect the actual costs of providing information, depending on the complexity of each individual's request.

-By supplying, or having previously supplied, your personal or credit related personal information to us, you are agreeing to any or all of the uses outlined above.
-Where reasonable, we will also seek your consent verbally or in writing for use of your information for such uses in the interests of openness.
-Subject to the Privacy Law, should we seek to use your personal or credit related personal information for other uses not related to the above, we will seek your consent to do this.
+By supplying, or having previously supplied, your personal or credit information to us, you are agreeing to any or all of the uses outlined above.
+Where reasonable, we will also seek your consent verbally or in writing for such use of your information in the interests of openness.
+Subject to the Privacy Law, should we seek to use your personal or credit information for other uses not related to the above, we will seek your consent to do this.

 From time to time we may also use your personal information to communicate with you in regard to offers and promotions for our or related services.
 You are entitled to request that such communications cease at any time and we make provision in our materials for you to advise us of this.

 Storage of collected information

 Your personal and credit information may be stored as manual files in a secured area, on our client portal website management system, on offsite and/or cloud based servers (including servers based overseas) or on computers with appropriate backup systems and security or in the possession of authorised Brentnalls SA staff and sub-contractors.
 Archived files are stored in secure on and off-site storage.